B-AROL-O/ARNEIS/docs/howto/howto-install-k3s-for-arneis.md

 ### Host acting as K3s Server

-* Administrative login to a host (physical or virtual) with the following minimum requirements:
+* Administrative login to a host (either physical or virtual) with the following minimum requirements:
   - CPU: min 2 cores
   - RAM: min 16 GiB
   - Disk: min 8 GiB SSD